 More: The History of Super Bowl First Touchdown Scorers

 Prop bets are the most fun and widespread betting options available during Super Bowl week.
-You have a fortnight usually to scour sportsbooks for the best odds and welcome offers in the United States
+You have a fortnight usually to scour sportsbooks for the best odds and welcome offers in the United States.

 When doing so we mustn’t forget the public influences the pricing of odds heavily.
 Naturally, most people want a great Super Bowl, they want pick-sixes, touchdowns galore and teams moving up and down the field like Nick Foles and Tom Brady in Super Bowl LI.
 As New England and LA showed us, that won’t always happen.

 With this in mind, consider how realistic some of the over/under bets are, there could be real value if you think a defense will shut down an offense quicker than Marshawn Lynch does reporters.
+Here at Dimers, we can also help clarify what is over under betting.

 More: The Best Super Bowl Prop Bets